Mojola! Mojola!! Mojola!!!

-I heard my name being called and instantly I jumped up from my bed with the speed of light.
+I heard my name being called repeatedly and I hurriedly jumped up from my bed with the speed of light.

 Jesus!!!
 I screamed as I checked the time only to found out it’s already 7a.m.

-I had planned to wake up by 4 to solve the mathematics assignments given by my teacher for 2 weeks.
+I had planned to wake up by 4a.m to solve the mathematics assignment given to us by Mr Teju, the mathematics teacher.
+Today makes it exactly 2 weeks since he gave us the assignment.

 Trust me, I couldn’t have my bath.
 I only brushed my teeth and washed my face and legs.

-Getting to school won’t take me nothing less than 15 minutes and as well have to submit my assignment on or before 7:30am.
+Getting to school won’t take me nothing less than 15 minutes and as well need to submit my assignment on or before 7:30am.

-Mojola!!!….I heard my name the third time.
-That’s my mum calling my name furiously.
+Mojola!!!….I heard my name the fourth time.
+That’s my mum calling my name furiously again.

-I couldn’t even wait to answer her as I hurried out of the house.
+I couldn’t even wait to answer her as I just dashed out of the house.

 Running as fast as my leg could carry me, I got to school exactly 7.15am.

 Don’t be surprised at how I could make it up within 15minutes.
-I just had to rush down to school.
+I am surprised as well.

 “Tunmininu, please, let me just copy your assignment”, I pleaded with my best friend.